akastellakis/financial-modeling-gan/README.md

-# Analysis and Modeling of Financial Time Series
+# Generative Modeling and Analysis for Financial Time Series

 This is a self-explanatory Jupyter notebook that leverages data analysis, machine learning, and predictive modeling techniques to gain insights into historical trends and forecast future movements.